iliadproject/iliadproject.github.io/README.md

 ## Key Concepts

-In Iliad you write source code in pure Smalltalk, re-using application code with widgets and subclassing framework classes.
-When an user access a web page, then valid (X)HTML is generated and sent to the client using elements.
+In Iliad you write source code in pure Smalltalk, re-using application code with widgets (**ILWidget**) and subclassing framework classes.
+When an user access a web page, then valid (X)HTML is generated and sent to the client using "elements" (**ILElement**) - objects able to print themselves as (X)HTML.

-As with most web server frameworks, you start by subclassing one of the main classes (most of the times, ) and then write "controller methods" which are used to dispatch requests to stateful widgets.
+As with most web server frameworks, you start by subclassing one of the main classes (most of the times, **ILApplication**) and then write "controller methods" which are used to dispatch requests to stateful widgets.
+The framework handle sessions and applications.
+Each session stores one instance of the same application class.

 When the user intracts with widgets, they will be updated with AJAX requests.
 Controllers are oftenly used to get a domain object from the request's url, and store it in the application.